 A Toronto-based chapbook publisher, Anstruther Press is committed to publishing emerging and established writers alike.
 With an emphasis on poetry, our goal is to produce limited edition book objects that are both beautiful to hold and engaging to read.

-Anstruther Press is currently closed for submissions.
-Please contact Jim Johnstone at firstname.lastname@example.org with any questions or comments.
+Anstruther Press is currently open for submissions.
+Please contact Jim Johnstone at email@example.com with any questions or comments.

 Jim Johnstone (Editor-in-Chief) is a Canadian poet, editor, and critic.
-He’s the author of four books of poetry: Dog Ear (Véhicule Press, 2014), Sunday, the locusts (Tightrope Books, 2011), Patternicity (Nightwood Editions, 2010) and The Velocity of Escape (Guernica Editions, 2008), and the subject of the critical monograph Proofs & Equational Love: The Poetry of Jim Johnstone by Shane Neilson and Jason Guriel.
-He’s the winner of several awards including a CBC Literary Award, The Fiddlehead’s Ralph Gustafson Poetry Prize, Matrix Magazine’s LitPop Award and This Magazine’s Great Canadian Literary Hunt.
-Johnstone is the poetry editor at Palimpsest Press, and an associate editor at Representative Poetry Online.
+He’s the author of five books of poetry, including The Chemical Life (Véhicule Press, 2017), Dog Ear (Véhicule Press, 2014), and Patternicity (Nightwood Editions, 2010).
+He’s also the recipient of a CBC Literary Award, The Fiddlehead’s Ralph Gustafson Poetry Prize, Matrix Magazine’s LitPop Award and Poetry's Editors Prize for Book Reviewing.
+Johnstone is currently the poetry editor at Palimpsest Press, and an associate editor at Representative Poetry Online.
 He lives in Toronto.

 Erica Smith (Layout and Design) is a librarian at the Legislative Assembly of Ontario, who moonlights as a self-taught chapbook/broadside designer for Anstruther Press.
 She also designs knitwear patterns under the name ericaknits.

 Ally Fleming (Publicity) is a poet who lives in Toronto.
-Her work has appeared in This Magazine, Canadian Jewish News, and the chapbook What Happened Was: He Flew (Serif of Nottingham Editions, 2011).
+Her work has appeared in This Magazine, Canadian Jewish News, and the chapbooks The Worst Season (Anstruther Press, 2017) and What Happened Was: He Flew (Serif of Nottingham Editions, 2011).

 Katie Fewster-Yan is a poet currently living in Fredericton, New Brunswick.
 Her poems have recently appeared in The Puritan and The New Quarterly.
 She was recently awarded the Thomas Morton Memorial Prize in Literary Excellence (2015).
 She also works as managing editor for Qwerty magazine.

-Klara du Plessis is a poet residing alternately in Montreal and Cape Town.
-Her chapbook, Wax Lyrical, was released by Anstruther Press in 2015.
-She curates the monthly, Montreal-based Resonance Reading Series, writes reviews on contemporary poetry, and holds an MA degree in English Literature from McGill University.
+Klara du Plessis is a poet and critic.
+Residing in Montreal, but growing up in Bloemfontein, South Africa, Afrikaans is her first language and its coexistence with English while writing embodies a personal form of linguistic history.
+Klara's chapbook, Wax Lyrical - shortlisted for the bpNichol Chapbook Award - was released by Anstruther Press in 2015.
+She curates the monthly, Montreal-based Resonance Reading Series, writes reviews on contemporary poetry, and will publish her poetic debut, Ekke, with Palimpsest Press in 2018.
 Follow her on Twitter.

 Blair Trewartha's first book of poetry, Easy Fix, was published by Palimpsest Press in 2014, and shortlisted for the Relit Award.
 He is also the author of two chapbooks: Break In (Cactus Press, 2010), and Porcupine Burning (Baseline Press, 2012).
 He currently lives in Toronto where he works as a College English Instructor.